lucaconte/BeatTheMeddler/README.md

     git clone --depth 1 https://github.com/lucaconte/PushServer.git

-Probably here you're interested in changing the APN invocation from production environment to sandbox one or viceversa.
+Probably here you're interested in changing the APN invocation from production environment to sandbox one or vice versa.
 In this case go to "org.whispersystems.pushserver.senders.APNSender" class, method "public void start()" and edit this part uncommenting the right service's instantiation:

     //[LC] uncomment for production releases (with the right certificate)
     // this.pushApnService = APNS.newService()